-- 2. Understand and articulate Berry's ideas, placing in context of wider human experience - 3.
-Engage the text \critically and respond \personally - 4.
-Discuss the text in a thoughtful way that includes both careful reading and careful listening
+2. Understand and articulate Berry's ideas, placing in context of wider human experience

+3. Engage the text \critically and respond \personally

+4. Actively discuss the text in a thoughtful way that includes both careful reading and careful listening

 \Critically does not mean negatively only.
-It means that it is expected that you will be able to distance yourself enough to fairly and thoughtfully analyze the content, evaluating in ways that allow you to offer thoughtful response and not merely agree or disagree.
+It means that it is expected that you will be able to distance yourself enough to fairly and thoughtfully analyze the content, evaluating in ways that allow you to offer thoughtful responses and not merely agree or disagree.
 This critical stance should be framed by a generous posture on your part.
 Please read "Reading Charitably" in Canvas.

-\Personally means two things: 1) as you read you are not merely seeking to find what you like and dislike about the book; more than that, you are entering into a conversation with the book/author.
-2) As you interact with the reading, you allow the content to be filtered through your own experience in life.
+\Personally means two things: 1) realizing that as you read you are not merely seeking to find what you like and dislike; more than that, you are entering into a conversation with the book/author.
+Let questions emerge and let your imagination consider the implications of the reading.
+2) As you interact with the reading, allow the content to be filtered through your own experience in life.